docker/docs/installation/uninstall.md

 To see what options are available in the uninstall command, check the [uninstall command reference](../reference/uninstall.md).

-To uninstall Docker UCP from a cluster, you should:
+To uninstall Docker UCP from a cluster, you need to:

 1. Uninstall UCP from every node joined in the cluster,
-2. Uninstall UCP from every controller node, one at a time.
+2. Uninstall UCP from every controller node, one at a time,

-When you install UCP, your Docker Engine is automatically configured for multi-host networking.
-When uninstalling, you need to delete or update the `/etc/docker/daemon.json` file and restart the Docker daemon on each node.
+3. Restart the Docker engine on all the nodes.

 ## Example